2020 Guam presidential caucuses

-Although Guam did not participate in the 2020 presidential election because it is a territory and not a state, it still participated in the U.S. presidential primaries and caucuses.
+Although Guam did not participate in the 2020 presidential election because it is a U.S. territory and not a state, it still participated in the U.S. presidential primaries and caucuses.
 Former vice president Joe Biden won the Democratic caucus, held on June 6.
 The Republican caucus, held on March 14 in the form of a "state convention", endorsed incumbent President Donald Trump.

 Democratic caucus

-The 2020 Guam Democratic presidential caucus was held on June 6, 2020, in the Democratic Party primaries and caucuses for the 2020 presidential election alongside the U.S. Virgin Islands caucuses on the same day.
+The 2020 Guam Democratic presidential caucus was held on June 6, 2020, a Saturday, in the Democratic Party primaries and caucuses for the 2020 presidential election alongside the U.S. Virgin Islands caucuses on the same day.
 The Guam caucus was a closed caucus, with the territory awarding 13 delegates to the 2020 Democratic National Convention, of which 7 were pledged delegates allocated on the basis of the results of the caucus.
 Former vice president Joe Biden decisively won the caucus with almost 70% over senator Bernie Sanders, who had suspended his campaign, giving 5 delegates to Biden and 2 to Sanders.

 Procedure

-When the Guam Democratic Party published its draft delegate selection plan on July 7, 2019, it had originally specified a May 2 date for the 2020 caucus, but in May it was postponed to June 6 and following the final decision on completely held as a drive-through "Special Election and Caucus" at Adelup Breezeway in the capital Hagåtña, using unusual paper ballots for the presidential preference, due to concerns regarding the COVID-19 pandemic.
+When the Guam Democratic Party published its draft delegate selection plan on July 7, 2019, it had originally specified a May 2 date for the 2020 caucus, but in May it was postponed to June 6 and following the final decision on June 4 it was completely held as a drive-through "Special Election and Caucus" at Adelup Breezeway in the capital Hagåtña, using unusual paper ballots for the presidential preference, due to concerns regarding the COVID-19 pandemic.
 The caucus thereby took place on the same day as the caucus on the Virgin Islands, which had regularly been planned for the date.

 In the closed caucus, candidates had to meet a threshold of 15 percent across the territory to be considered viable.
 The 7 pledged delegates to the 2020 Democratic National Convention were allocated proportionally on the basis of the results of the caucus.
 Of these, all 7 were at-large pledged delegates.
 Originally planned with 6 delegates, the final number included a 20% bonus of 1 additional delegate by the Democratic National Committee due to the original May date, which belonged to Stage III on the primary timetable.

 The delegation also included 6 unpledged PLEO delegates: 4 members of the Democratic National Committee, one member of Congress (House of Representatives nonvoting delegate Michael San Nicolas), and the governor Lou Leon Guerrero.

 Results

 As participants would originally have advocated their support for a candidate during the caucus without any secret ballot, candidates did not need to qualify for ballot access (making it the only other contest beside Iowa to do so).
-The so-called "special election" finally held because of the pandemic, used paper ballots and included on them the two remaining national candidates that were still seeking delegates.
+The so-called "special election" finally held because of the pandemic used paper ballots and included on them the two remaining national candidates that were still seeking delegates.